-These Are the Protests Happening Around DC This Week | Washingtonian (DC)
+These are the Protests Happening Around DC This Week | Washingtonian (DC)

 Saturday

-McJustice Rally: Organized by youth activists from around the country, this rally will demand that no nominee to the Supreme Court be confirmed before the inauguration (the word McJustice refers to Mitch McConnell).
-The event will begin at 2 PM at the Supreme Court (1 First St., NE).
+Justice for Dominique Mulkey: The TheyThem Collective will hold their weekly march to defund and disband the police in honor of Dominique Mulkey, a Black man who was shot and killed by police in Tampa Bay, Florida.
+The march will begin at 7 PM in Dupont Circle, and participants are asked to wear black.
 More information here.

-March to Defund MPD: DC Protests will once again hold its weekly march to defund DC’s Metropolitan Police Department.
-The march will begin at 3 PM at Malcolm X Park (16th and W sts., NW).
-More information here.

-Justice for Jonathan Price: The “anarchist abolitionist” TheyThem Collective will host a march to demand justice for Jonathan Price, a Black man in Texas who was killed by a police officer after he intervened in a domestic dispute.
-The march will begin at 7 PM at Dupont Circle.
+Police, Pastors, and Prayer: Bolster the Blue, an organization dedicated to supporting police officers in Fairfax County, will hold a “unity celebration” of the police in front of the Fairfax County Courthouse (4110 Chain Bridge Rd.) in collaboration with the Fairfax County GOP.
+Jason Yates of My Faith Votes, a political group dedicated to mobilizing Christian voters, will speak.
+The rally will start at 2 PM.
 More information here.

 Have any more information about this week’s events?
 Email mkates@washingtonian.com